readthedocs/ethicalads.io/content/posts/ad-tracking-is-reputation-arbitrage.md

 We'll talk briefly about how this works, and point you to some additional resources to learn more.

-The advertising practice of [retargeting](https://en.wikipedia.org/wiki/Behavioral_retargeting) is what it sounds like:
+This post focused on the advertising practice of [retargeting](https://en.wikipedia.org/wiki/Behavioral_retargeting):

 > **Ad retargeting** is a technology that uses cookies and other invasive targeting methods to follow your users across multiple websites.